Should You Hire a Lawyer to Fight Your Traffic Ticket?

 Commercial driver's license (CDL) holders drive for a living and are subject to stricter rules than other drivers.
 Under these rules, certain traffic violations can lead to CDL revocation.
 So, the stakes in traffic court for commercial drivers can be very high.
 With so much on the line, it would make sense to get an attorney involved.

-Drivers With Lots of Tickets
+Consequences for Drivers With Lots of Tickets

-Getting multiple tickets within a short period of time can lead to license suspension.
+Getting multiple tickets within a short period of time also can lead to license suspension.
 For drivers who are in this situation, beating a ticket could make all the difference.
 And to increase the chances of winning in traffic court, hiring an attorney might be the way to go.

 Talk to a Lawyer